-16. Once COVID-19 is inside a facility, ICE will be unable to stop the spread of the virus throughout the facility given long-existing inadequacies in ICE's medical care and also in light of how these facilities function.
-Newly released CDC guidance for correctional facilities makes clear that detention settings should plan for increased staffing shortages as COVID-19 impacts security and health staff.16 Based on my experience in ICE facilities, ICE has faced longstanding challenges in maintaining adequate staffing of health staff for many years, and the outbreak of this pandemic will dramatically worsen this problem.

-17. I have been inside multiple ICE detention facilities, both county jails that house ICE detainees and dedicated facilities.
-My experience is that the densely packed housing areas, the manner in which health services, food services, recreation, bathroom and shower facilities for detained people, as well as the entry points, locker rooms, meal areas, control rooms for staff, all contribute to many people being in small spaces.

-18. One of the most ubiquitous aspects of detention, the sally-port, or control port, a series of two locked gates that bring every staff member and detained person past a windowed control room as they stop between locked gates, provides but one example of this concern.
+- It is only a matter of time before COVID-19 arrives in the JCDC because the coronavirus is prevalent in Kankakee County, where the jail is located.
+The Illinois Department of Health reports that as of May 6, 2020, there are 416 known COVID-19 cases in Kankakee County and 27 deaths, making this one of the most hard-hit counties in all of Illinois.20 - Once COVID-19 is inside a facility, ICE will be unable to stop the spread of the virus throughout the facility given long-existing inadequacies in ICE's medical care and because of how these facilities function.
+Newly released CDC guidance for correctional facilities makes clear that detention settings should plan for increased staffing shortages as COVID-19 impacts security and health staff.21 Based on my experience in ICE facilities, ICE has faced longstanding challenges in maintaining adequate staffing of health care staff for many years, and the outbreak of this pandemic will dramatically worsen this problem. - 20.
+I have been inside multiple ICE detention facilities, both county jails that house ICE detainees and dedicated facilities.
+My experience is that the densely packed housing areas, the manner in which health services, food services, recreation, bathroom and shower facilities for detained people, as well as the entry points, locker rooms, meal areas, control rooms for staff, all contribute to many people being in small spaces. - 21.
+One of the most ubiquitous aspects of detention, the sally-port, or control port, a series of two locked gates that bring every staff member and detained person past a windowed control room as they stop between locked gates, provides but one example of this concern.
 The normal functioning of detention centers demands that during shift change for staff, or as the security count approaches for detained people, large numbers of people press into sally-ports as they move into or out of other areas of the facility.
-This process creates extremely close contact, and the windows in these sally ports that are used to hand out radios, keys and other equipment to staff ensure efficient passage of communicable disease from the control rooms into the sally port areas on a regular basis.
-Detention facilities are designed to force close contact between people and rely on massive amounts of movement every day from one part of the facility to another, e.g., for programming, access to cafeterias, commissary, medical, just to name a few.
+This process creates extremely close contact, and the windows in these sally-ports that are used to hand out radios, keys and other equipment to staff ensure efficient passage of communicable disease from the control rooms into the sallyport areas on a regular basis.
+Detention facilities are designed to force close contact between people and rely on massive amounts of movement every day from one part of the facility to another, e.g., for programming, access to cafeterias, commissary, medical care, just to name a few.
 This movement is required of detained people as well as staff.